Anadea/anadea_blog/content/posts/top-ai-agent-development-companies/index.md

       also works with smaller companies through flexible time-and-materials engagements, which suit an SMB budget better than a large fixed rollout.
 ---
-The best AI agent development companies in 2026 are Anadea, ELEKS, S-PRO, Cognizant, Deviniti, and Markovate.
+The best AI agent development companies in 2026 are Anadea, ELEKS, Tensorway, S-PRO, Cognizant, Deviniti, and Markovate.
 Each has documented AI agent work, named clients, and verifiable profiles, rather than a landing page and a promise.
 This list ranks them on criteria that decide an agent project: agentic framework expertise, LLM integration depth, compliance posture, and proof of production deployments, not marketing copy.

 Anadea leads it for custom, production-grade agentic work.
 The company has built software since 2000, moved into AI and ML in 2019, and now runs a portfolio of 9-plus AI agents in production, including a deal-sourcing agent for a private equity firm and a legal-document agent that cuts medical record analysis from days to minutes.
 Its work is compliant with GDPR, HIPAA, ISO 9001, and ISO 27001.
-ELEKS, S-PRO, Cognizant, Deviniti, and Markovate each hold a distinct position, from enterprise-scale delivery to fintech compliance to voice AI agents, and the sections below show which one fits which kind of agent project.
+ELEKS, Tensorway, S-PRO, Cognizant, Deviniti, and Markovate each hold a distinct position, from enterprise-scale delivery to fast-shipping LLM agent specialists to fintech compliance to voice AI agents, and the sections below show which one fits which kind of agent project.

 ## Which Are the Best AI Agent Development Companies in 2026?

-The best AI agent development companies in 2026 are Anadea, ELEKS, S-PRO, Cognizant, Deviniti, and Markovate, ranging from product-focused specialists to enterprise-scale IT firms.
-They split by scale and focus: Anadea and Markovate build custom agents for product teams, ELEKS and Cognizant deliver at enterprise scale, and S-PRO and Deviniti concentrate on regulated, compliance-heavy sectors like finance.
-The table below compares all six on the criteria buyers check first.
+The best AI agent development companies in 2026 are Anadea, ELEKS, Tensorway, S-PRO, Cognizant, Deviniti, and Markovate, ranging from product-focused specialists to enterprise-scale IT firms.
+They split by scale and focus: Anadea and Markovate build custom agents for product teams, ELEKS and Cognizant deliver at enterprise scale, S-PRO and Deviniti concentrate on regulated, compliance-heavy sectors like finance, and Tensorway ships evaluated LLM agents on short timelines.
+The table below compares all seven on the criteria buyers check first.

 **Table 1.
 Best AI agent development companies in 2026, compared at a glance** (data from Clutch and company sources, retrieved June 2026)